 Silver - Gold - Silver - Gold - Silver

 The Riddle - get the 2 gold coins aligned next to each and the 3 silver coins aligned to each other in 3 moves.
 On each move, you have to move 2 coins next to each other together.

-However, we've designed some large coins for you to cut out, and some smaller ones - so you can do this live by getting students up front and challenging them - hopefully they won't know how to do it too easily.
+You can either buy some chocolate money if you want to do this 'live' - or we've also designed some large coins for you to cut out, and some smaller ones.
+Get some good students up front and challenge them - hopefully they won't know how to do it too easily.
 If they do, get someone else up anyway!!

 Role Models Survey

-According to a Children's Society survey published in September 2009, four out of five children 'don't have good role models'.
+According to a Children's Society survey published a few years ago, four out of five children 'don't have good role models'.